-If someone is diagnosed as SMI, they can be ‘disregarded for council tax purposes’ in England, Scotland and Wales – in a similar way that students are.
+If someone is diagnosed as SMI, they can be ‘disregarded for council tax purposes’ in England, Scotland and Wales – similarly to students.

 It’s important to note that having an underlying condition does not automatically mean a person is SMI.

-If a person is diagnosed as SMI, this means you can claim:
+If a person is diagnosed with SMI, this means you can claim:

 A 25% discount – if you live with someone who’s ‘severely mentally impaired’ and no other adults, or only adults who have also been disregarded for council tax purposes.
 Effectively you get a single person’s discount – but when claiming, specify you require a discount because you are living with someone who is severely mentally impaired.

-A 100% discount – if you’re severely mentally impaired and live alone, you shouldn’t be paying any council tax at all.
+A 100% discount – if you’re severely mentally impaired and live alone, you shouldn’t pay any council tax.

 Who is eligible for the discount?

 Both of the following must apply for someone who’s severely mentally impaired to qualify for the council tax discount: